 Lake Stevens is one of Snohomish County’s best overall fishing lakes, thanks to its massive size and its variety of fishing opportunities.

 The 1,000-acre lake near Everett is best known for being perhaps Snohomish County’s best kokanee and smallmouth bass fisheries, but you also can catch a number of other fish there.

 The kokanee are a really popular fishery.

-They are stocked in huge numbers (more than 160,000 at last look) in the spring and grow to catchable size in the lake, and anglers have a generous 10-fish bag limit for these landlocked sockeye salmon.
+These landlocked sockeye salmony are stocked in huge numbers (more than 160,000 at last look) in the spring and grow to catchable size in the lake.

 Smallmouth bass fishing is excellent here, and these hard-fighting fish are the dominant bass while largemouth bass also inhabit the lake and can grow to good size.